drscott173/ml_capstone/README.md

 Worse, the deep convolutional networks today require expensive, custom hardware to achieve a modicum of performance.
 Current offerings are limited in that the latest CUDA software, Docker containers, Tensorflow libraries, Python libraries, and APIs are in flux and often incompatible.
-Still, we were able to achieve one environment that I hope will help others learn about these powerful tools!
+Still, we were able to build one environment that I hope others get to enjoy.

 As for the toy example, several hours playing with the model cause me to scream for better sensors.
 The simple, "pinhole" views of our surroundings are woefully insufficient for